SSbit01/Simple-Chat-Rooms/README.md

 A `README.md` file can be found in the `/client` and `/server` paths, with more information about each project.

+You can check out all *WebSocket* events in `/global/socketScheme.ts`.

 ---

 Once local packages for each project are installed, you can run the following *npm scripts* in the root (`/`):